gvwilson/thirdbit/_drafts/2019-03-31-what-i-didnt-tweet.md

     Also, anyone who really believed in a free market would have broken up Amazon under anti-monopoly laws long ago.

 -   "Dude, I kind of want to camp out until the anvils start falling" is not an unusual statement in our house.

+-   Our prime minister may be a crook, but [I'm still proud to be Canadian](https://www.cbc.ca/news/canada/montreal/family-asylum-snowden-canada-1.5070571).